celery/celery/docs/userguide/calling.rst

 You can also create your own compression schemes and register them in the :func:`kombu compression registry <kombu.compression.register>`.

-The following order is used to decide which compression scheme to use when sending a task:
+The following order is used to decide the compression scheme used when sending a task:

     1. The `compression` execution option.
     2. The :attr:`@-Task.compression` attribute.